 "She doesn't.
 But she intercepted a cry for help.
 Very weak, and meant for Willow and me."
 Tara looked at Giles.
 "We didn't sense anything.
 Whoever has her must be blocking her from calling to us."

 Willow nodded.
 "Which explains why we can't find her either."
-She shot a 'so there' look at Faith.
+She shot a "So there" look at Faith.
 "Anyway, Tara's source says that she can sense a tie between Amy and the person holding her.
 A familial tie.
 I guessed it was Amy's mom."

 Giles shook his head.
 "Catherine Madison back?
 I shudder to think what kind of frame of mind she must be in."